 Steps on the Path to Enlightenment, Vol. 4

-Roger R. Jackson is the John W. Nason Professor of Asian Studies and Religion at Carleton College in Minnesota, where he teaches the religions of South Asia and Tibet.
-He has published many articles on the philosophy, ritual, meditative practices, and poetry of Indian and Tibetan Buddhism, and has written or co-edited several books, including Is Enlightenment Possible?, Tibetan Literature, Buddhist Theology, Tantric Treasures, and Mahāmudrā and the Bka’ brgyud Tradition.
-He is a past editor of the Journal of the International Association of Buddhist Studies, and is currently co-editor of the Indian International Journal of Buddhist Studies.
+Roger R. Jackson is the author of the Studies in Indian and Tibetan Buddhism series book Mind Seeing Mind.
+He is the John W. Nason Professor of Asian Studies and Religion, Emeritus, at Carleton College in Minnesota and visiting professor of Buddhist Studies at Maitripa College in Portland, OR.
+He has published many articles on the philosophy, ritual, meditative practices, and poetry of Indian, Tibetan Buddhism, and modern Buddhism, and has written or co-edited ten books, including Is Enlightenment Possible?, Tibetan Literature, Buddhist Theology, Tantric Treasures, Mind Seeing Mind: Mahāmudrā and the Geluk Tradition of Tibetan Buddhism, and, most recently, Rebirth: A Guide to Mind, Karma, and Cosmos in the Buddhist World.
+He is a past editor of the Journal of the International Association of Buddhist Studies and the Indian International Journal of Buddhist Studies.

 Other books by Roger Jackson:

 Kālacakra and the Tibetan Calendar describes the contents of current Tibetan almanacs, from the most basic mathematics to the symbolic and historical information they contain.
 Essential for understanding the Kālacakra Tantra’s first chapter, it traces and describes the origin of the calendrical systems in the Kālacakra Tantra, and it translates and elucidates the key relevant sections from the famous commentary to this Tantra, the Vimalaprabhā.